 The District’s energy management staff has two primary goals:

-- To maintain comfort and safety in occupied facilities, and
+- Maintain comfort and safety in occupied facilities

 During our many modernizations, the District has installed Energy Efficient Measures (ECM), which reduce energy use/consumption at all of our facilities.
 ECMs installed include gym lighting, pool VFDs (Variable Frequency Drives), LED lighting, high efficiency boilers and HVAC equipment.
 The installed ECMs also qualified for Prop 39 funding ($3.3M received to date with an additional $5.5M pending for future ECMs) which enables the District to reduce its operating costs and improving health and safety conditions in our schools.
 CUSD uses less overall energy today than it did 10 years ago despite opening 4 new schools (Clovis North/Granite Ridge; Bud Rank Elementary; Oraze Elementary and Boris Elementary) which is quite an achievement considering over 1.3M square feet of conditioned space was added.